-For the State: FOT PEF: Michael Volforte Interim Director Governor's Office of Employee Relations Wayne Spence President Public Employees Federation
+For the State: For PEF: Interim Director P Wayne Spence President Public Employees Federation

 The parties believe that nurses should have available to them high quality and robust training, educational and professional development opportunities.
 Accordingly, the parties hereby agree that the Professional Development Committee (PDC) shall undertake the programs and initiatives described below to enhance professional development opportunities for Registered Nurses.
 These programs and initiatives will be funded by Article 15 and funds shall be overseen and administered by the PDC.